chinapedia/wikipedia.abstract.en/Page/Basques.md

 Legends also speak of many and abundant genies, like _jentilak_ (equivalent to giants), _lamiak_ (equivalent to nymphs), _mairuak_ (builders of the cromlechs or stone circles, literally Moors), _iratxoak_ (imps), _sorginak_ (witches, priestess of Mari), and so on.
 Basajaun is a Basque version of the Woodwose.
 This character is probably an anthropomorphism of the bear.
 There is a trickster named _San Martin Txiki_ ("St Martin the Lesser").

 It has been shown that some of these stories have entered Basque culture in recent centuries or as part of Roman _superstition_.
 It is unclear whether neolithic stone structures called dolmens have a religious significance or were built to house animals or resting shepherds.
 Some of the dolmens and cromlechs are burial sites serving as well as border markers.
-Ioaldunak_001.jpg The _jentilak_ ('Giants'), on the other hand, are a legendary people which explains the disappearance of a people of Stone Age culture that used to live in the high lands and with no knowledge of the iron.
+The _jentilak_ ('Giants'), on the other hand, are a legendary people which explains the disappearance of a people of Stone Age culture that used to live in the high lands and with no knowledge of the iron.
 Many legends about them tell that they were bigger and taller, with a great force, but were displaced by the _ferrons_, or workers of ironworks foundries, until their total fade-out.
 They were pagans, but one of them, Olentzero, accepted Christianity and became a sort of Basque Santa Claus.
-They gave name to several toponyms, as _Jentilbaratza_.
-Weiditz_Trachtenbuch_125-126.jpg's intervention in the Basque Country (1609-1612)]]
+They gave name to several toponyms, as _Jentilbaratza_. 's intervention in the Basque Country (1609-1612)]]

 Society